-There’s an area of London called Marylebone.
+Where to start?
+Well, there’s an area of London called Marylebone.
 It’s not altogether clear that Marylebone station is in it.

-Historically, Marylebone was the bit across Oxford Street from Mayfair (an area more easily reached from half a dozen other tube stations).
+Historically, Marylebone was the bit across Oxford Street from Mayfair (an area more easily reached from half a dozen other Tube stations).
 Marylebone station should probably be called something else that people can actually pronounce.

 Exactly what it should be called, though, is difficult to say.
 It’s in an area sometimes referred to as a Lisson Grove, but that somehow lacks the gravitas necessary for a mainline station.

 It almost revelled in the name Great Central, after the railway company that built it.
-But this was a hilariously overblown name for both the company (which arrived several decades later than most of its rivals and consequently found it didn’t really have anywhere left to build railways to), and the station (which was originally meant to have 10 platforms, but could only afford four because, well, see above).
+But this was a hilariously overblown name for both the company (which arrived several decades later than most of its rivals and consequently found it didn’t really have anywhere left to build railways to), and the station (which was originally meant to have ten platforms, but could only afford four because, well, see above).